MINI Countryman hybrid boot space & seating

 The MINI Countryman hybrid is one of the more practical plug-ins and should be big enough for small families

-The MINI Countryman (which shares underpinnings with the BMW 2 Series Active Tourer) was designed from the start to include plug-in hybrid technology, so you don’t give up too much interior space to all the extra equipment it needs.
-In fact, other than a little less headroom in the rear seats and a slightly smaller boot, this car is every bit as practical as the standard Countryman – and a match for rivals such as the Kia Niro PHEV or Toyota C-HR.
+The MINI Countryman (which shares underpinnings with the BMW 2 Series Active Tourer) was designed from the start to use plug-in hybrid technology, so you don’t give up too much interior space to the battery.
+In fact, other than a little less headroom in the rear and a slightly smaller boot, this car is every bit as practical as the standard Countryman – and a match for rivals such as the Renault Captur E-TECH, Kia Niro PHEV and Toyota C-HR.

 MINI Countryman hybrid interior space, storage & comfort